saltstack/salt/doc/ref/modules/index.rst

       pkg: aptpkg

 The above example will force the minion to use the :py:mod:`systemd
-<salt.modules.systemd>` module to provide service mangement, and the
+<salt.modules.systemd>` module to provide service management, and the
 :py:mod:`aptpkg <salt.modules.aptpkg>` module to provide package management.

 .. __: https://github.com/saltstack/salt/issues/new